thindil/nimalyzer/doc/available_rules.rst

 * optional word *not* means negation for the rule.
 Adding word *not* will change to inform only about procedures without desired pattern.
   Probably useable only with search and count type of rule.
+* varDeclared is the name of the rule.
+It is case-insensitive, thus it can be set as *vardeclared*, *varDeclared* or *vArDeClArEd*.
 * declarationType is the desired type of variable's declaration to check.
   Possible values are: full - the declaration must have declared type and value for the variable, type - the declaration must have declared type for